 Homestay provides a cultural exchange between you and a local family or individual (called a host).
 You live as a guest in the host’s home and, unlike a private rental, you do not need to pay a bond, find furniture, sign a lease or search for a property.

 Living in a supportive environment, you are provided with a clean, furnished room which includes items like a bed, desk and wardrobe, access to bathroom and laundry facilities, and meal services.
 Utilities are also included.

-Hosts offer ongoing support and can show you around the local areas, including nearby facilities such as banks, post offices, shops and public transport.
+Hosts offer ongoing support and can show you around the local areas or orient you about nearby facilities such as banks, post offices, shops and public transport.

 CIC’s preferred homestay network provider is Australian Homestay Network.
 Find out more at www.homestaynetwork.org